Zh4rsiest/blexr/README.md

 ## Installation
 1. Clone the project to a folder from terminal - `git clone https://github.com/Zh4rsiest/blex.git`
 2. Cd in the `blexr` folder
-3. Dump the composer's autoload file from the same folder - `composer dump-autoload`
+3. Edit the `config/database.sample.php` and `config/mail.sample.php` files and delete de `.sample` part
-4. Install all dependencies with npm - `npm install`
+4. Dump the composer's autoload file from the same folder - `composer dump-autoload`
-5. Build the application in either development mode or production mode - `npm build` or `npm dev` or `npm run watch` for watching files
+5. Install all dependencies with npm - `npm install`
-6. Create a database and import the `config/database.sql` file in it
+6. Build the application in either development mode or production mode - `npm run build` or `npm run dev` or `npm run watch` for watching files
-7. Edit the `config/database.sample.php` and `config/mail.sample.php` files and delete de `.sample` part
+7. Create a database and import the `config/database.sql` file in it

 ## Access